 Batanes, is the northern most province in the Philippines and the smallest for both land area and population.
 Being the northern most province it is frequented by typhoon’s.
 But what makes Batanes travel worthy?
 Simple, it’s unique landscapes and rich culture.
 Making the whole province to be listed on UNESCO tentative list for inscription in the world heritage list.
 They even tagged this province in their tourism campaign as: Breathtaking Batanes.
 Which I would definitely agree.
 It is indeed BREATHTAKING!
 My pictures below will prove it.

 Book now with Klook!
 Cheap tours and attraction tickets, hotel, transport, and must eats!
-Use ROEGINM to get up to 5% discount on your Klook bookings!

 I’m very lucky that I get to experience Batanes.
 Ika nga ni Coco Martin sa movie na You’re My Boss, “Ang Batanes ini-experience, hindi gino-google” and dang!
 He was right!
 It was from the same movie that I get to see the glimpse of Batanes, and from that, I felt love at first sight.
 From then I promise myself that one day, one day I will experience Batanes.